How to Remove files older than ‘N’ days using Tmpwatch/Tmpreaper on Linux

-By default it leaves a cronjob file under the “/etc/cron.daily/tmpreaper” directory.
+By default, it leaves a cronjob file under the “/etc/cron.daily/tmpreaper” directory.
 This cronjob works according to the configuration file located in “/etc/timereaper.conf”.
-You can customize the file according to your needs.
+You can customize the file according to your requirement.

 It runs once a day and deletes files older than 7 days.

-Alternatively, if you would like to perform an action routinely, you can manually add a conjob based on your needs.
+Alternatively, if you would like to perform an action periodically, you can manually add a cronjob based on your needs.

 # crontab -e 0 10 * * * /usr/sbin/tmpwatch 15d /home/daygeek/Downloads